-The liner hangs from a frame attached to the legs, This keeps the edge of the planter hidden, allows air to circulate, and no leaves or dirty water collects.
+The liner rests on an aluminum frame attached to the aluminum legs, this keeps the edge of the planter hidden, allows air to circulate, and no leaves or dirty water collects.
 Drip irrigation lines can be attached to the frame keeping it out of sight and run up to the planter hidden between the liner and the exterior planter box.

 Drip irrigation provides a natural top-down watering of the soil using a combination of drip emitters, spray heads, and misters that are best for simple and complex plantings with roots systems at different soil depths.
 Drip irrigation systems can be run off a low pressure “rain barrel” or the building’s high-pressure water system.
 Unlike single wall planters or pots, DeepStream’s two-part “Liner within a Planter” design hides drip irrigation lines that must run visibly up the outside of single wall planters or pots.